Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: The Approach

-\textbf{Phase~1: Optimization selection and plan generation.} We prompt an LLM to select \emph{one} optimization from a predefined menu of optimization options and to describe the concrete transformations required to apply it. \cref{fig:prompting} illustrates the prompt structure, which consists of the following parts: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item \textbf{Accelerator ISA.} A list of instructions in the accelerator's ISA.
+\textbf{Phase~1: Plan.} We prompt an LLM to select \emph{one} optimization from a predefined menu of optimization options and to describe the concrete transformations required to apply it. \cref{fig:prompting} illustrates the prompt structure, which consists of the following parts: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item \textbf{Accelerator ISA.} A list of instructions in the accelerator's ISA.
 We describe the semantics of each instruction in natural language, provide a specification for the accelerator's internal memory addresses, and briefly describe the accelerator's structure. \item \textbf{Current Code.} In the initial iteration $t=0$, the original unoptimized code.
-When $t>0$, one of the \textit{B} candidates in our beam that has been selected for functional correctness and performance. \item \textbf{Feedback.} The latency of \textbf{Current Code} in cycles, as well as its scratchpad and accumulator utilization in kilobytes.
-This helps the model choose the next optimization to apply.
-For example, low scratchpad utilization can lead to the model suggesting a larger tile transformation.
-Utilization is a common feedback metric across hardware platforms that reflects how effectively we are using the accelerator's hardware resources. \item \textbf{Optimization Menu.} A list of high-level optimizations, for instance, \emph{loop unrolling}, \emph{reordering}, \emph{fusion}, \emph{tiling}, and \emph{double buffering}.
-Note that only the names of the optimization are included; we rely on model to generate the implementation details for the selected optimization.
-The full list of optimizations is in Appendix~\ref{sec:prompts}. \item \textbf{Instruction.} A simple natural-language directive to ``select exactly one optimization from the menu and output a corresponding transformation plan.'' \item \textbf{Rules.} A set of constraints regarding the eventual code to be generated (see Appendix~\ref{sec:prompts}). \end{enumerate}
+When $t>0$, one of the \textit{B} candidates in our beam that has been selected for functional correctness and performance. \item \textbf{Feedback.} The latency of \textbf{Current Code} in cycles, as well as (for Gemmini) its scratchpad and accumulator utilization in kilobytes.
+Utilization is a common feedback metric across hardware platforms that reflects how effectively we are using the accelerator's hardware resources, and can help the model choose the next optimization to apply.
+For example, low scratchpad utilization can lead to the model suggesting a larger tile transformation. \item \textbf{Optimization Menu.} A list of high-level optimizations, for instance, \emph{loop unrolling}, \emph{reordering}, \emph{fusion}, \emph{tiling}, and \emph{double buffering}.
+Note that only names or short descriptions of the optimization are included; we rely on the model to generate the implementation details for the selected optimization.
+Furthermore, the menu options range in specificity and include an option to select an optimization not listed, so the model's output is not overly constrained.
+The full list of optimizations for each hardware platform is in Appendix~\ref{sec:prompts}. \item \textbf{Instruction.} A high-level description of the target accelerator, followed by a natural-language instruction to ``select exactly one optimization from the menu and output a corresponding transformation plan.'' \item \textbf{Rules.} A set of constraints regarding the eventual code to be generated (see Appendix~\ref{sec:prompts}). \item \textbf{Beam Search Iteration.} The current iteration $t$ of $T$ beam search iterations.
+Helps guide optimization selection, as some optimizations are more relevant towards the beginning of search (e.g., loop splitting) or towards the end of search (e.g., loop unrolling). \end{enumerate}

 At each planning iteration, we sample $N$ independent plans, seeding the search with multiple diverse optimization trajectories that can be evaluated in parallel.